Intrepid Viewing

 All of these make an authentic appearance in the film, alongside the reality that people and families in Saudi Arabia are just like you and me, in so many ways.

 They worry about finding love.
 They don't like their jobs.
 They look to older family members for advice.
 They try to talk their way out of getting a ticket.
 They have illogical superstitions.
-They celebrate births.
+They love newborns.
 They hate The Man.
 Etcetera, etcetera.

 Every human society is repressive in one way or another; some more than others.
 For those of us who live in less repressive societies, we take for granted things we don't even know we can take for granted.
 Like the ability to go on an innocent date in public without fear of being locked up and publicly shamed by the Religious Police.